Jeromephilip/rl-learning/Assignment 2.md

 ### Description

-Monte Carlo methods estimate the action-value function $Q(s, a)$ by averaging the returns following each first visit to $(s, a)$ in an episode.
+Monte Carlo methods estimate the[text](<Assignment 2.md>) action-value function $Q(s, a)$ by averaging the returns following each first visit to $(s, a)$ in an episode.
 It does not bootstrap — updates are made after complete episodes using sampled returns.
 This makes it suitable for episodic tasks where the episode eventually terminates.

 ### Mathematical Formulation